sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If you don't split up the *attack power*, it translates directly into Stamina points.
 So by default, your character loses that amount of Stamina points.

-Let's say your character was hit by a sword and the dice were rolled and summed up to 7.
+Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
 The simplest thing is to lose 7 Stamina points.

 But maybe you only have 7 Stamina points left in your deck, and you don't want your character to be incapacitated.
 You have a couple options: